o-ASSASSIN-o/hw2/README.md

 ```
 It partitions the input range into two parts: the "left" one are all the values less or equal to the pivot, and
 a "right" part containing all the values larger than the pivot.
 Since the input range are all random numbers always
 use the first element, i.e. ```*start``` as the pivot.
-The return value is an iterator to the pivot, which after
+The return value is an iterator to the pivot which, after
-partition returns will be in "between" the two parts.
+partition returns, will be in "between" the two parts.

 2. Implement a sequential version of quicksort